Updated for tax year 2025

 If you’re stuck deciding between a sole proprietorship and an LLC, consider the following factors:

-• Nature of your business: Consider the industry, risk factors, and growth potential of your business.
-If your business has high liability risks or you have plans for significant expansion down the road, you may benefit from the added protection of an LLC.
+- Nature of your business: Consider your industry, risk factors, and growth potential.
+If your business has high liability risks or you plan to expand significantly down the road, you may benefit from the added protection of an LLC.

-• Tax considerations: Evaluate each business structure’s potential tax benefits and implications.
-While sole proprietorships offer simplicity, LLCs provide more flexibility in and may offer unique tax advantages, particularly for businesses with higher profits.
+- Tax considerations: Evaluate each business structure’s potential tax benefits and implications.
+While sole proprietorships offer simplicity, LLCs provide greater tax flexibility and may offer unique tax advantages, particularly for businesses with higher profits.

-• Costs and administrative load: Make sure you assess the costs of forming each business structure, as well as the administrative requirements involved.
+- Costs and administrative load: Assess the costs of forming each business structure and the administrative requirements involved.
 While sole proprietorships are generally less costly and administratively burdensome, the added protection and flexibility of an LLC may justify the additional expenses and paperwork, depending on your situation.

 The bottom line

-Picking the right business structure is crucial for small business owners, as this decision affects your taxation, liability, and flexibility.
+Picking the right business structure is crucial for small business owners, as it affects their taxes, liability, and flexibility.
 Whether you opt for the simplicity of a sole proprietorship or the added legal protection of an LLC, it’s essential to weigh the benefits and drawbacks carefully.
-By making an informed decision, you can better set your business up for success and protect your personal assets along the way.
+By making an informed decision, you can better set your business up for success and protect your personal assets.

 And one last tip: No matter which business structure you choose, TaxAct can help you file your business taxes with ease.